HenrikJoreteg/human-javascript/ch9 - caveats.md

 So Backbone tries to make things easy for us, so rather than having to do that.
 Just always use `this.$()` instead of just `$()` within views.
 That's just a helper for passing the view's base element to the jquery function.
 So, it's functionally equivalent to passing `this.el` as the second argument.

+## Failed ajax requests

+Inevitably with single page apps you have to deal with issues of bad connectivity or issues of stale data and/or expired sessions.

+If we're using restful JSON APIs we'll be making requests throughout the applications lifecycle.

+As a starting point, I've stubbed out a global error handler for ajax requests. jQuery makes it fairly simple: http://api.jquery.com/ajaxError.
+So we register and add a handler here: https://github.com/caagency/caa-template-jqmapp2/blob/development/clientapp/app/views/main.js that just pops up a dialog.
+This could be modified to make a distinction between session expiration errors and bad connectivity errors.